 20) Olde Fashioned Christmas in Manotick: I've never been, but this event looks fantastic!
 Shop for crafts, see Santa, get a wagon ride or listen to carollers!
 Cost: free, unless you want to do some shopping and eating!

 21) Photos with Santa: Santa Pierre at Place D'Orleans has been around for many years, and is a favourite for young children.
 I've never been successful at getting my kids to sit with Santa, but we still enjoy going to look at him from a safe distance ;) Santa Pierre will be back on November 25th, so stay tuned to the website for schedule updates.
 Cost: digital photos for $15

 22) Go see a movie!
 I have so many wonderful memories seeing movies with my parents over the holidays.
 Imagine Cinemas ($22 per family of four, cheaper on Tuesdays) and Cine Starz ($20 per family) are great affordable options.

-23) Magic of Lights: this is a 2 km drive-through light display at Wesley Clover Parks - it will feature over 30 light displays and a 100 foot light tunnel at the end of the drive!
-This is presented by MAJIC 100 in support of the Sens Foundation, and cost last year was $20 per car - soon to be updated for this year, but hopefully has not increased too much!
+23) Magic of Lights: this is a drive-through light display at Wesley Clover Parks - and it promises to be bigger and better than ever!
+This is presented by MAJIC 100 in support of the Sens Foundation, and cost this year is $20 online or $25 at the gate (depending whether you go weekdays or on a weekend)

 24) Canadian Museum of History's tree lighting ceremony: Thursday November 29th at 6pm.
 Count down to the lighting of the tree, while enjoying Christmas carols, Beaver Bites and hot chocolate!